Integration with React

 const booking = new Booking(container.current, {});

-// output the id of the selected slot
+// log the selected slot id

 booking.api.on("select-slot", (obj) => {